-- 4. Under Cloud Discovery, select the Cloud service supported action from the drop-down list: - Select Audit only to monitor and record (audit) incidents. - Select Safe copy to keep a copy of the file in the cloud archive that is accessible only to administrators. - Select Quarantine to save the file in a quarantine folder defined in the CASB portal. - Select Quarantine with note to quarantine the file and leave a message in place of the original file. - Select Unshare internal to remove sharing permissions for any internal address. - Select Unshare external to remove sharing permissions for any external address. - Select Unshare all to remove all sharing permissions from the file. - 5.
+- 4. Under Cloud Discovery, select the Cloud service supported action from the drop-down list: - Select Permit to allow the transaction. - Select Safe copy to keep a copy of the file in the cloud archive that is accessible only to administrators. - Select Quarantine to save the file in a quarantine folder defined in the CASB portal. - Select Quarantine with note to quarantine the file and leave a message in place of the original file.

+- Select Unshare external to remove sharing permissions for any external address. - Select Unshare all to remove all sharing permissions from the file. - 5.
 Click OK to save the changes.